|

 fragmentation - a fair bit of habitat

-remaining, but fragmented, making
+remaining, but fragmented, making it

-it difficult for animals to move
+difficult for animals to move

-from one patch to another,
+from one patch to another, and creating edge

-edge problems (e.g. some forest edges are
+problems (e.g. some forest edges are

-aggressive species such as noisy miners,
+occupied by aggressive species such as noisy

-making it difficult for some
+miners, making it difficult for some of the

-of the true forest species)
+true forest species)

 - habitat